rafed/rafed.github.io/content/courses/distributed-systems/lab/microservices.md

 - **/rider** endpoint accepts rider requests (http)
 - **/driver** endpoint accepts driver requests (http)
 - The server will store the information **in memory** for **at least 5 seconds**.
-Design a function that will periodically run on the cached information and make pairs (rider, driver) based on their shortest linear distance (and print it).
+Design a function that will periodically run on the cached information and make pairs (rider, driver) based on their shortest linear distance.
-- **/communication** endpoint will be a bidirectional communication medium (socket.io/websocket).
-All messages from the server will be sent to the client through this
+- Open a **socket.io** bidirectional communication medium and send messages through the **/communication** namespace.
+Messages from the server will be sent to the client through this channel.
-- Send the ride fare to the client (linear distance * 2 taka) (through websocket)
+- Send the ride fare to the client (linear distance * 2 taka) (through socket.io)
 - **/rating** endpoint receives a random rating after the bot receives a fare

 #### Database
 - The database only stores driver ratings
 - Storing other information is not necessary (yet)
+- Use mysql or mongodb as your database

 #### Other instructions
 - You may use any programming language.
-However **Node.js or Python** is recommended.
+However, **Node.js or Python or Go** is recommended
-- Frameworks may be used, but it's best not to use full frameworks.
-Simpler frameworks (like flask/express) will make things easier
+- Frameworks/libraries can be used.
+However, it's best not to use full-fledged frameworks.
+Simpler frameworks (like express/flask/gin) will make things easier
 - Don't implement extra features.
 Because later, distributing them in multiple instances could turn out to be a problem

 ## Step 2: Service into microservices